2025 Speakers

 Andy Moye, Ph.D.

-Senior Vice-President and General Manager, Real-World Data
+Senior Vice President & General Manager, Data

 Tempus

-Andy Moye is currently the Senior Vice-President and General Manager of Real-World Data for Tempus AI, a company dedicated to improving patient outcomes through AI and data.
+Andy Moye is currently the Senior Vice President and General Manager of Real-World Data for Tempus AI, a company dedicated to improving patient outcomes through AI and data.
 He was previously Chief Executive Officer and board member for Paige, a spinout company from Memorial Sloan Kettering Cancer Center in New York City.
 Andy has always been driven to serve others, and began his career as a Flight Officer in the US Navy, flying missions in Iraq and the Middle East from 1998 through 2006.
 Dr. Moye is also passionate about making a difference in the fight against cancer, and has worked across the molecular diagnostics, biotechnology, Real World Data (RWD), and life sciences industries at the forefront of precision medicine in oncology.
 Notably, he served as Head of Commercial Operations in North America and Latin America for Philips Digital Pathology solutions, and in senior executive roles at leading healthcare companies including Ontada, a division of McKesson, Caris Life Sciences, and WaferGen Bio-systems, now part of Takara Bio.
 Andy Moye’s educational career includes a Bachelor of Science in Physiology from the University of Arizona, an M.B.A. from the University of Florida, and a Ph.D. in Health Economics from Walden University.

 Lincoln Nadauld, M.D., Ph.D.